PAVANbingi/tailwind.css/README.md

-Here is the ordered list of Tailwind CSS learning concepts:

-Since you're well-versed in React, let's take a deeper dive into how Tailwind CSS works in a modern React application.
-Tailwind CSS is particularly beneficial for React projects because it allows you to focus more on building components without worrying about naming conventions for your styles.

 ## Introduction to Tailwind CSS

 Tailwind CSS is a **utility-first CSS framework** designed for rapid UI development.
 Unlike traditional CSS frameworks like Bootstrap, which come with pre-designed components, Tailwind provides low-level utility classes that can be composed to create custom designs.
 This utility-first approach enables developers to design fully customized interfaces without writing much custom CSS.